 - Descriptions of individuals, vehicles, vessels or aircraft: licence number, vessel identification number, aircraft tail number

-- Any visible markings
+- Registration details or any visible markings

 Examples of suspicious activities along the border:

 - Unusual activity on roads or trails that have access to the border

 - Cars, trucks, ATVs, motorcycles, taxis, vehicles with an out of province licence, and/or rental vehicles

 - Groups or individuals with sophisticated radio equipment, such as scanners or portable VHF radios

 - Groups or individuals who are dressed improperly for the weather or terrain

 - Suspicious groups or individuals seeking directions or rides to and from the border